ehlesp/smallab-k8s-pve-guide/G014 - Host hardening 08 ~ Firewalling.md

 ![Firewall disabled at the datacenter tier](images/g014/pve_firewall_disabled_datacenter_tier.webp "Firewall disabled at the datacenter tier")

 The Proxmox VE documentation indicates that the firewall comes disabled "cluster-wide" after the installation.
-That's why you find the `Firewall` disabled at the `Datacenter` level.
+That is why you find the `Firewall` disabled at the `Datacenter` level.

-Furthermoe, from the PVE web console's point of view, the firewall does not seem to have rules whatsoever.
+Furthermore, from the PVE web console's point of view, the firewall does not seem to have any rules whatsoever.
 You can see this in the `Firewall` page of either the `Datacenter` or the node tier.

 ![No rules present in firewall at the node level](images/g014/pve_firewall_no_rules_node_level.webp "No rules present in firewall at the node level")